All of a Sudden

 There is more though, to my story of a family in transition.
 My sister, one year younger than I, is undergoing chemotherapy for ovarian cancer.
 It is stage one, and she is doing well, but even so, there is a shift in how we spend our time together, what we talk about and how we relate.

 Last year, and all the years previous, when my siblings and I gathered, we would get dressed up to go out.
 With lipstick on and in our sexiest clothes, we would head to a friend’s house or to a local bar for Happy Hour.
-This year, Mom and I got dressed up to visit my sister at the hospital while she received chemo.
-Mom drove, after I found myself putting vodka and tonic in my water bottle.
+This year, Mom and I got dressed up to visit my sister at the hospital while she receives chemo.
+Mom insists on driving, which terrifies me.
+I find myself putting vodka and tonic in my water bottle.
 If my friends and students could see me now!
 I needed to medicate myself while visiting the medicated… Oh, my!

 I am terrified to see my sister get chemo.
 Seriously, I do not think I can handle sitting in this large sterile room with IV’s attached to her.
-So, I tip my water bottle, containing my secret potion, and ease into it.
-She is not the only one there.
+My world is so radically different and I feel so ungrounded.
+I tip my water bottle, containing my secret potion, and ease into it.
+My sister is not the only one there.
 What is happening to our people?
 I am overwhelmed and pray for help.
-I begin to see that this is my opportunity to love unconditionally, to be in grace with every moment.
+I finally relax and begin to settle into acceptance.
+I see that this is my opportunity to love unconditionally, to be in grace with every moment.
 I am shocked at my inability, at times.
 Vodka helps.

-I finally came to experience (and to be) just loving and accepting – sort of.
-No matter what any of us are doing, we always have the choice of how we will “be.”
+I finally came to experience, and to be, just loving and accepting – sort of.
+No matter what any of us are doing, we always have the choice of how we will “be” within an experience.
 This is what matters most.
 Not that “doing” is not important.
-But, if doing comes with crankiness, anger or resentment, it is better left undone.
-No matter if my Mom argues with me about what she said, or screams at me for intruding with her doctors, or my sister has decided to go a route I could never imagine, how I “AM” is what matters.
+But, if “doing” comes with crankiness, anger or resentment, it is better left undone.
+No matter if my Mom argues with me about what she said, or screams at me for intruding with her doctors, or my sister has decided to go a route I could never imagine, how I “AM” with them and me is what matters.

 In retrospect, I wish I could have been more fun.
 I wish I would have listened to my Mom’s stories over and over, instead of reminding her that she already told me.
 I wish I had spent more time watching stupid TV shows with her, and participated more with her movie star gossip.
 I wish I could have listened to her favorite radio show, when she asked me over and over again to join her.
 I was just too busy, it seemed, and honestly, too uninterested.
 I was scared, too.
 Is this where I am going?
 Oh, God!